zoomacode/hugo-site/content/posts/one-interesting-code-challenge/index.md

 > 34 / 61 test cases passed.

-It works but it is too slow.
+It works but it is too slow and it timed out at one of the test cases when I submitted it to Leetcode.
 The time complexity for this approach is `O(s*p*log(p))`.
-In Leetcode, it fails because it times out in one of the test cases.

 ## Count

 Ok.
-The sorting strings was not the best idea but it is another step in the right direction.
+The sorting strings was not the best idea but we can learn something from it.
+Imagine that we have `p = "appleappleapple"` after the sorting we have `p = "aaaeeelllpppppp"`.
-Imagine we have `p = "appleappleapple"` after sorting we will have `p = "aaaeeelllpppppp` now we see that we care need to make sure that a `s`'s substring and `p` both have equal number of the same characters.
-You may get to this point right away but not everybody as smart as you.
-I'm definitely not of those people.
-Back to the business, we need to count number of characters in a substring and in `p` and compare those numbers and Python has a nice little helper for us - `Counter`.
+We can present that string as a dict `{ 'a': 3, 'e':3, 'l':3, 'p':6 }`.
+We can present any string in a similar way.
+Building the dictionary is a simpler operation that sorting.
+So we can count number of characters in a substring and in `p` and then compare those numbers.
+Python has a nice little helper to simplify that task - `collections.Counter`.

 ```python
 class Solution: